-The Hampton Colored School is listed in the National Register, which says the following:
+The Hampton Colored School is listed in the National Register:

 The Hampton Colored School is significant both as an intact example of twentieth century vernacular school architecture and for its association with black education in Hampton from 1929 to 1947.
 The building is a one-story, front-gable, rectangular, frame building with clapboard siding, tin roof, exposed rafters, and a brick pier foundation.
 Ervin Johnson, a local black carpenter, built the school in 1929.
 It replaced the first black school in Hampton, a two-room building which had operated since 1898.
 The school board bought a one-acre site for the new school in 1927, and two years later Johnson, along with C.H.
 Hazel and Hallie Youmans, bought an additional three acres and donated them to the school.